 That’s Lee with his trusty scythe, above, which doesn’t figure into composting, but into how he cuts his meadow-like fields.
 Impressive, and mesmerizing!
 I’ve included a couple of his great how-to videos on composting and soil prep, along with links to the audio of our entire conversation.

 I was especially excited to visit Lee Reich’s New Paltz, New York, “farmden”–that’s half garden, half farm–since it’s fruit harvest time.
 Lee is a longtime friend and author of many exceptional garden books, including “Grow Fruit Naturally” and “Weedless Gardening,” and “The Pruning Book,” among others.

-Listen to our discussion on the October 21, 2013 edition of my public-radio show and podcast using the player below, or at this link.
-High points of the conversation are in the story below.
+Read the show notes from our discussion on the October 21, 2013 edition of my public-radio show below.

 no-till gardens, making compost, and more, with lee reich